01 of 06

 SuperShuttle, a van service offers shared rides within the metropolitan area.
 For information, call 1-800-BLUEVAN.

 If you are driving to Washington DC, you should know that the city is not easy to navigate and traffic is very congested.
-Here are 6 Reasons Not to Drive in DC.
 There are plenty of public transportation options.
-If you are visiting from around the region, you might consider leaving your car and taking Metrorail into the city.
+If you are... visiting from around the region, you might consider leaving your car and taking Metrorail into the city.
 If you do drive, be patient and use a GPS to navigate your way around.
 With one-way streets and traffic circles, it is easy for even locals to get confused and turned around.
-If you are planning to drive into town to visit the National Mall, see Parking Near the National Mall for some helpful tips.
-For directions to specific attractions and neighborhoods, see Washington, DC Maps .
+If you are planning to drive into town to visit the National Mall, prepare for parking ahead of time.
+It might also be helpful to get your bearings by taking a look at some maps of DC before your visit.